-Bus Riders was created at a time when many people believed that photographs could never tell an entire story but only snippets of what is going on.
+Bus Riders was created when many people believed that photographs could never tell an entire story but only snippets of what is going on.

 Cindy Sherman, just fresh out of college, took it upon herself to tell a story using photographs.

 It stirred quite a controversy among people that a white woman had dressed up as a black woman.
-This black representation shows how she had no care for the race of a person, but her works portrayed that society’s racist behavior did affect the people who were just human beings.
+This black representation shows how she had no care for a person’s race, but her works portrayed that society’s racist behavior did affect the people who were just human beings.

-This series shows the idea of how we encounter very different people on bus stops.
+This series shows the idea of how we encounter very different people at bus stops.
 Everyone has something on their mind and somewhere to go.
 Interestingly, one is male, three are androgynous, and five are black.
-The props like handbags, cigarettes, and grocery bags tell that each character has their own personality and story.
+The props like handbags, cigarettes, and grocery bags indicate that each character has their own personality and story.

 Cindy Sherman’s work is not thought-provoking.
 It is also inspirational because, through her work, she tells artists to become the performers themselves and brings the idea of fluidity of gender and identity.
 Although it is Sherman herself as the subject in each picture, Sherman never calls them self-portraits.
 She believes she has left her character outside the picture and assumed a different person altogether.